Overview of Portugal's Dairy Industry

 Milk Powder and Whey Production

 Portugal produces an estimated 30,000 tons of milk powder and whey each year.
-These products are crucial for both the domestic market and international trade, reflecting the versatility and global reach of the Portuguese dairy industry.
+These products are essential for both the domestic market and international trade, reflecting the versatility and global reach of the Portuguese dairy industry.

 Key Players in the Dairy Market